pantor/ruckig/README.md

 ## Tutorial

 Furthermore, a tutorial will explain the basics to include online generated trajectories within your application.
-A working example can be found in the `examples` directory.
+Some working examples can be found in the `examples` directory, for example `position.cpp` to get started easily.
 A time-optimal trajectory for a single degree of freedom is shown in the figure below.

 ![Trajectory Profile](https://github.com/pantor/ruckig/raw/master/doc/example_profile.png?raw=true)